bartvanerp/SPSsite/content/disciplines/statistical/statisticalsignalprocessing_rational_recap.md

     x_1[n] \rightarrow y_1[n] \quad \text{and} \quad x_2[n] \rightarrow y_2[n].
 \end{equation}

-This system is called additive if and only if the output of this system equals the sum of the individual outputs when driven by the sum of the two distinct inputs.
+This system is called additive if and only if the output of the system driven by the sum of the distinct inputs equals the sum of the individual outputs.
 In other words, when the individual input signals are simultaneously applied to the system, the respective outputs are also observed simultaneously.
 This can be represented as
 \begin{equation}
     \text{Additive:} \quad x_1[n] + x_2[n] \rightarrow y_1[n] + y_2[n].
 \end{equation}

-Furthermore, this system can be called homogeneous if and only if the output of this system contains a identically scaled output when driven by a scaled input.
+Furthermore, this system is called homogeneous if and only if the output of this system produces a identically scaled output when driven by a scaled input.
 In other words, when the input signal is scaled with some scaling coefficient $c$, the output is also scaled with the same scaling coefficient.
 This can be represented as
 \begin{equation}
     \text{Homogeneous:} \quad c \cdot x_1[n] \rightarrow c \cdot y_1[n].
 \end{equation}